 - Assist young mothers in the child welfare system with mental health needs to transition successfully to adulthood.

-- Prepare young mothers with the parenting skills to raise healthy children and reduce intergenerational involvement in child welfare.
+- Prepare young mothers with the parenting skills to raise healthy children and reduce intergenerational involvement of child welfare

 - Facilitate permanency and wellness for young mothers, including transition to sustainable housing, ongoing mental/physical health services, employment, education, relationships, and parenting

 - Increase the mother’s active involvement in her child’s development;

 - Increase positive bonding;

 - Decrease parenting stress; and

 - Improve the mother’s long-term social and emotional well-being.

 - Increase job satisfaction;

 - Increase access to resources; and information access